Striking deals to end campus protests, some colleges invite discussion of their investments

 Protesters at Brown University in Rhode Island agreed to dismantle their pro-Palestinian encampment Tuesday.
 School officials said students could present arguments to divest Brown’s endowment from companies contributing to and profiting from the war in Gaza.

-Northwestern’s Deering Meadow in suburban Chicago also fell silent after Monday’s agreement.
+Northwestern’s Deering Meadow in suburban Chicago also fell silent after an agreement Monday.
 The deal curbed protest activity in return for the reestablishment of an advisory committee on university investments and other commitments.

 The arrangement drew dissent from both sides.
 Some pro-Palestinian protesters condemned it as a failure to stick to their original demands, while some supporters of Israel said it represented “cowardly” capitulation.

-Seven of 18 members resigned from a university committee that advises the administration on addressing antisemitism, Islamophobia and expressions of hatred on campus.
-They said they felt unable to continue serving “with antisemitism so present at Northwestern in public view for the past week.”
+Seven of 18 members subsequently resigned from a university committee that advises the administration on addressing antisemitism, Islamophobia and expressions of hatred on campus, saying they couldn't continue to serve “with antisemitism so present at Northwestern in public view for the past week.”

 Michael Simon, the executive director of an organization for Jewish students, Northwestern Hillel, said he resigned after concluding the committee could not achieve its goals.

-Note: This story has been corrected to show that 132 protesters were arrested at the State University of New York at New Paltz, not 133.